About Alleviate

-It affects around 1 in 5 people, and causes more disability than any other condition, anywhere in the world.
+Chronic pain is defined as pain that lasts three months or more and affects at least 3 in 10 people in the UK, causing more disability than any other condition, anywhere in the world.
 Causes of chronic pain include arthritis, other musculoskeletal disorders, cancer, fibromyalgia and migraines, but there are numerous other triggers, and often an underlying diagnosis cannot be found.
 Chronic pain has a detrimental impact on an individual’s overall health, quality of life, ability to function and work, family life and even wider society.
 Chronic pain often occurs alongside other debilitating health conditions, such as depression, diabetes, and/or heart disease, increasing the negative impact on those affected.
 Research into causes and management is a priority for people living with pain, as well as their families, carers, and the communities they live in.

 To help address this challenge and improve the lives of people affected by pain conditions, a better understanding of the mechanisms of pain and improved treatments are needed.
-Many research cohorts exist across the UK containing relevant pain-related data, but previously there has been no national approach to co-ordinating and managing these data.
-This has resulted in limited ability to link data between the various research cohorts and national efforts collecting data at the point of care.
+Many research cohorts exist across the UK containing relevant pain-related data and there has been no national approach to co-ordinating and managing these data.
+This has resulted in data siloes limiting the ability to link data between the various research cohorts and national efforts collecting data at the point of care.
+The aim of Alleviate is to enable discovery and federated querying of these remote datasets through a common standard and national interface.
+This is being achieved by breaking down the siloes, converting data to the common OMOP data standard and making it accessible via the HDR UK Innovation Gateway.

 The four APDP multidisciplinary consortia are: